klemmm/jsanalyzer/README.md

 # JS Analyzer

-This is a project to analyze obfuscated JS code using abstract interpretation.
+This is a project to analyze obfuscated JS code using abstract interpretation and optimizations similar to compiler optimizations

 It requires `python3` or `pypy3` with module `esprima`.
 The usage of `pypy3` is recommended for performance reasons.